Kinder Velt USA

 Director

 Gary is the retired US Navy captain and the first Soviet-born citizen to be advanced into an officer rank in the Armed Forces of the United States.
-He advocates for Kinder Velt and supports it by leveraging his leadership and network to raise awareness and resources for the organization’s mission.
+He advocates for Kinder Velt and supports it through his leadership and network, raising awareness and resources for the organization’s mission.

 Director